emreg00/guild/README.md

 \$> ./guild -s f -n data/test_proteins.txt -e data/test_interactions.txt -o output.txt -i 5 -t 1.0
 ```

-	*  In this example all nodes that have a score equal or greater than 1.0 are considered seeds
+In this example all nodes that have a score equal or greater than 1.0 are considered seeds.

 * NetRank (Page rank with priors), reimplemantation of [Chen et al.](http://www.ncbi.nlm.nih.gov/pubmed/19465376)